Last updated 7.24.25. (G)

 Even more climate-change-driven extreme weather records will be broken.

 The ocean waters of the tropics and middle latitudes will grow warmer.
 This warming water will cause the plankton to migrate north or south into colder waters.
-When the plankton moves north or south into colder waters, the fish stocks that depend upon this plankton as the stable bottom for their food change will also move north or south.
+When the plankton moves north or south into colder waters, the fish stocks that depend upon this plankton as a stable bottom for their food will also move north or south.
 This fish stock relocation means millions of additional people who rely on fish for protein in the tropics and middle latitudes will starve.

 Food prices will begin skyrocketing to compensate for growing and severe crop losses.
-Food prices will be considerably more than the typical cost of living increases, and they will become a dominant portion of the budgets of the poor and middle class.
+Food prices will be considerably more than the typical cost-of-living increases, and they will become a dominant portion of the budgets of the poor and middle class.
 Food insecurity will skyrocket, and world hunger and starvation will rise dramatically.
 Many poor to middle-class people will have to create a local garden and start hunting wildlife to survive skyrocketing food prices and food distribution shortages.

 Warming in the far north and far south will continue to be 2 to 4 times greater than in the upper latitudes.